Barrister at University Chambers

 Areas of Practice

-Daniel has experience acting for both plaintiffs and defendants in a broad range of commercial disputes, including contract claims, debt claims, banking and finance claims, franchise disputes, insurance disputes, property disputes (including claims for possession), professional negligence claims against lawyers and against a search engine operator, and more.
+Daniel has experience acting for both plaintiffs and defendants in a broad range of commercial disputes, including contract claims, debt claims, banking and finance claims, franchise disputes, insurance disputes, property disputes (including claims for possession), professional negligence claims (including against lawyers, conveyancers, and a search engine optimisation consultant), and more.

 Daniel has acted in numerous corporations and insolvency disputes, including for directors, shareholders, creditors, and insolvency practitioners.